rikhuijzer/xrcf.org/content/blog/why-hard.md

     └── return: x + 1
 ```

-Now when we are in step 1, we need to find the definition of `y`.
+Now when we are in step 1 of the rewrite listed above, we need to find the definition of `y`.
 This means that we need to find the parent of `return x + y` in the data structure.
 Hence, we need a pointer inside the `return x + y` object that points to its parent.
 Or we need a pointer inside the `y` object that points to the definition of `y`.
 In both cases, this pointer has to be set when creating the data structure and then updated during rewriting.
-It's all not impossible, but it does add some complexity.
+It's all not impossible, but it does add complexity.

 ## Mutability Everywhere